Reports, Standards, Pupil Premium and PE & Sports Premium

 - increase competition opportunities

-This programme also enables North Cheshire to provide one after school activity, which will be free to 16 pupils each week
+This programme also enables North Cheshire to provide a range of school activities.

-School will also use the funding to continue to provide a whole day of PE lessons provided by Progressive Sports.
-Each class will have a lesson/term provided by our regular coach from Progressive Sports.
-Activities are likely to include:
+School will also use the funding to continue to provide a whole day of PE lessons provided by Stockport County.
+Each class will have a lesson/term provided by our regular coach from Stockport County.

 |Year 1||multi skills|